 Packing Techniques

-Your kitchen contains a lot of breakables.
+Your kitchen contains many breakables.
 Careful kitchen packing prevents damage to your items and injuries from broken glass when reaching into the box.
-Label each box as you pack it, marking the contents on the sides and top to make unpacking easier when you reach your new home.
+Label each box as you pack it, marking the contents on the sides and top to make unpacking easier when you get to your new home.

 Packing Glassware and Fragile Items